R0GGER/proxmox-zimaos/README.md

 7. **After installation**: STOP (not poweroff) the VM, detach the ISO (set CD/DVD to “Do not use any media”), then start the VM again.

 ## IMG version - Easy

+> **Outdated — not recommended.** IceWhaleTech no longer releases ZimaOS disk images (`.img`), only installer ISOs.
+This method may use an old image and cannot be updated to the latest ZimaOS.
+Use the [ISO version](#iso-version---super-easy) or [Manual installation](#manual-installation) instead.
+The script is kept for reference only.

 The fastest way to get ZimaOS running on your Proxmox server.
 This method handles everything automatically.